Also known as: muscle up, ring pull to dip, ring transition, ring dip transition

 How to Do Ring Muscle Up

-- Set ring height: Adjust rings to hang about chest-to-waist height; ensure rings hang evenly, straps secure, and rings are stable before starting.
+- Set rings height: Adjust rings to hang around upper-chest level standing; check straps are secure and rings rotate freely before starting.

-- Chest-over transition: Lean forward and 'roll' your chest over the rings, shifting from pull to dip while keeping wrists stable and elbows high to control the transition.
+- Chest-over-ring transition: Lean forward and roll your chest over the rings, bringing the rings under your sternum to shift from pull to press.

 Muscle Groups